Baton Rouge Domestic Violence Lawyers

 If you participate in a domestic violence prevention program and perform community service, part of your jail sentence may be suspended.
 However, if you are a repeat domestic abuse battery offender, you can face more severe penalties.

-Get Competent Defense Today
+Get Aggressive Defense Today

 We understand that domestic violence accusations are not always grounded in reality.
 Regardless of the specifics of your situation, our Baton Rouge domestic violence lawyers are committed to protecting your constitutional rights, including the right to be presumed innocent unless proven guilty beyond a reasonable doubt.
 We are prepared to do everything in our power to protect you and your future.